 From the Smugglers Inn in Osmington Mills, cycle the hills and absorb the sights, to Lulworth Cove.
 Pass through the village of Osmington to admire the White Horse from the high ridge of Coombe Bottom to then descend and rise again at Ringstead.
 Enjoy the wide views from St Aldhem’s Head in the East to … Continue reading Osmington Mills to Lulworth Cove – Bike Ride.

 Nestled in the low valley of the Stour, hidden behind the large estate of Kingston Lacy and neighboured by the conurbation of Wimborne, Pamphill is a little gem, glistening along with the water.
 Buried in woodland with a 17th century manor house and fed by a small local farm shop, its history was endorsed by … Continue reading Pamphill

 Starting in the secluded village of Powerstock (voted one of the top 20 most beautiful villages in Britain by Conde Nast Traveller magazine) walk to its castle, stayed in by kings, and then to the old railway and the house with the station in its garden.
 Discover Mappercombe Manor with its wide open views across … Continue reading Powerstock, Mappercombe and West Milton

-From Thomas Hardy’s Evershot, pass the source of the River Frome and a church whose tower was designed by the same man who designed Big Ben.
-Travel over the hills to the hidden hamlet of Rampisham and its packhorse bridge.
-On to Chantmarle, a stunning Elizabethan manor house with its own canal acting like moat … Continue reading Evershot to Rampisham
+From Thomas Hardy’s Evershot, pass the source of the River Frome and a church whose tower was designed by the same man who designed the Elizabeth Tower - home to Big Ben.
+Travel over the hills to the hidden hamlet of Rampisham and its secret packhorse bridge.
+Walk on to Chantmarle, a stunning Elizabethan manor … Continue reading Evershot to Rampisham